Volume 33, Issue 2 (6-2024) JGUMS 2024, 33(2): 188-201 | Back to browse issues page

 Send citation to:

-Yarahmadi M, Ayati M, Ghorbanian M T. Study on the Reasons of Discharge with the Personal Consent of Patients Admitted to the Emergency Ward of Kowsar Hospital of Semnan, Iran.
-JGUMS 2024; 33 (2)
+Yarahmadi M, Ayati M, Ghorbanian M T. Investigating the Reasons of Discharge With the Personal Consent of Patients Admitted to the Emergency Ward of Kowsar Hospital in Semnan City, Iran.
+JGUMS 2024; 33 (2) :188-201

 URL: http://journal.gums.ac.ir/article-1-2627-en.html

-1- Department of Emergency Medicine, School of Medicine, Semnan University of Medical Sciences, Semnan, Iran , yar.mehdi@yahoo.com
+1- Department of Emergency Medicine, School of Medicine, Semnan University of Medical Sciences, Semnan, Iran.

-Background: Discharge against Medical Advice (DAMA) indicate the dissatisfaction of patients with care services of health system.
+Background Discharge against medical advice indicates the dissatisfaction of patients with the care services of the health system.
 Additionally, it threatens patient's life and causes negative financial outcomes for hospitals.

-Objective: This study aimed to identify the causes of self-discharge decisions from the emergency department at Kowsar Hospital, Semnan, Iran.
+Objective This study identifies the causes of self-discharge decisions from the emergency department at Kowsar Hospital, Semnan City, Iran.

-Methods: This was a descriptive-analytical study conducted between August 2021 to March 2022.
-The data were collected by researcher-made questionnaire containing demographic characteristics and reasons for self-discharge, including three main concepts: personal, staff-related factors, and environmental factors with sub-concepts.
-Data were analyzed using SPSS.
+Methods This was a descriptive-analytical study conducted between August 2021 to March 2022.
+The data were collected by a researcher-made questionnaire containing demographic characteristics and reasons for self-discharge, including the following three main concepts: Personal, staff-related factors, and environmental factors with sub-concepts.
+Meanwhile, the data were analyzed using the SPSS software, version 22.

 Add your comments about this article : Your username or Email: